Dyson Micro 1.5KG vs V8

 Or do you need something lightweight?

-Answer those questions will determine your final answer.
+Answering those questions will determine your final answer.

-My preference would be the Dyson Micro because it’s lightweight and moving it around my small townhome is much easier than the V8’s larger nozzle.
+My preference would be the Dyson Micro because it’s lightweight, and moving it around my small townhome is much easier than the V8’s larger nozzle.

 About the author: Garrick, the visionary behind Cordless Vacuum Guide, brings over a decade of hands-on expertise in cordless vacuum testing to his insightful reviews showcased on this platform.
 Beyond his passion for empowering consumers with informed choices, he cherishes precious moments with his family, exploring global cuisines and exploring different horizons with his beloved wife and son.
 Follow him on Youtube, Tiktok, Facebook, and Instagram.